nuxt/website-v2/content/en/blog/nuxtjs-from-terminal-to-browser.md

 ---
-title: "NuxtJS: From Terminal to Browser"
+title: 'NuxtJS: From Terminal to Browser'
 description: How we changed the developer experience to stop switching between the terminal and browser.
 imgUrl: blog/nuxtjs-from-terminal-to-browser/main.png
 date: 2019-06-04